EliteLoser/DotNetVersionLister/README.md

 In version 3.1.0 and up of the module, the build number is presented with a "+" trailing the version if it is not an exact match for a specific .NET Framework version.
 This increases the precision of the script as it formerly did not distinguish a higher build than the exact .NET Framework version.

+# .NET 5 and up
+See https://github.com/EliteLoser/DotNetVersionLister/tree/master/5AndUp for .NET 5 and up (SDK and Runtime).

 # Installation and use

 Example installation for your user only: